The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 does not match service location us-central1.

-Since rag.list_corpora() and rag.create_corpus() work fine but only import_files() fails, it takes time to identify the cause.
+Since rag.list_corpora() and rag.create_corpus() work fine but only import_files() fails, it took time to identify the cause.
 Always run aiplatform.init(location=...) before calling rag.*.

-Search from RAG Engine is performed with rag.retrieval_query().
+Search from RAG Engine is performed using rag.retrieval_query().

 from vertexai import rag